CurveDocs/curve-docs/docs/governance/x-gov/broadcaster.md

             @external
             def broadcast(_messages: DynArray[Message, MAX_MESSAGES], _gas_limit: uint32 = 0):
                 """
-                @notice Broadcast a sequence of messeages.
+                @notice Broadcast a sequence of messages.
                 @param _messages The sequence of messages to broadcast.
                 @param _gas_limit The L2 gas limit required to execute the sequence of messages.
                 """